AllisonNB/Tents-Trails/README.md

 ## Work in Progress! 🚧
-- there are some unfinished features I am still working on with this project (ie: setting up a review model so users can submit their feedback)
+- there are some unfinished features I am still working on with this project (see below)

 # Tents & Trails
 A campground review site usuing the MERN stack.
 Users (AKA my friends) can share/recommend different backcountry routes in Algonquin Park.